catmaid/CATMAID/sphinx-doc/source/installation.rst

 developing CATMAID, you can use Django's built-in lightweight development server.
 However, for production you will need to configure your webserver to talk to the CATMAID web application using WSGI.
-We have successfully tested using either Apache with mod_wsgi, or nginx with gevent, gunicorn or uswgi.
+We have successfully tested using either Apache with mod_wsgi, or Nginx with gevent, gunicorn or uSWGI.
+Particularly Nginx with uWSGI have been tested extensively.
 Setting up one of these web servers is described in later sections.

 1. Clone the repository